kevinliu-ez/Ez-S316-viewer/README.md

   * Install the MS Visual C++ Redistributable for Visual Studio 2015.
 Or you can find the installer [here](https://github.com/kevinliu-ez/Ez-S316-viewer/blob/master/Setup/MSVCRedist_x64_VS2015-2017-2019.exe) in the repository.

 ## Usage
-The viewer has two modes, 'PREVIEW' and 'POINT_CLOUD' modes.
+The viewer has two modes, 'Preview' (PREVIEW) and 'Point Cloud' (POINT_CLOUD) modes.
 To start the viewer, please run the viewer located at  'EzS316Viewer\EzS316Viewer.exe'.
 The viewer will be in 'PREVIEW' mode after it started.

 <p align="center">
 <img src="https://github.com/kevinliu-ez/Ez-S316-viewer/blob/master/README/Viewer_StateMachine.png">